Mon-Fri 9:00 - 17:00

 The Function of a Trust

 Trusts serve various purposes, such as asset protection, estate tax planning, and ensuring the efficient distribution of assets.
-Unlike Wills, Trusts can be used to manage assets during the grantor’s lifetime and after death.
+Unlike wills, trusts can manage assets during the grantor’s lifetime and after death.

 Key Features of Trusts